Andy4495/emulator-8-bit/README.md

 The following updates still need to be completed before I consider it a good first release:

 - Flag update handling
-  - Implement H flag handler and update affected opcodes
-  - Flag updates for 16-bit ADD HL, ss; ADD IX, pp; ADD IY, rr; SBC HL, ss; ADC HL, ss
+  - Overflow (V) Flag updates for 16-bit SBC HL, ss; ADC HL, ss
 - Visual check of all opcode operations
 - Clean up compiler warnings (if any)
 - Only a general test will be run on release 1.0 (no core dumps, cursory check of opcodes)